It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 I mean, it is unapologetic.

-Uh it's just it's pervasive, and it's just not realistic to expect people who are immersed in that aspect of our culture to every four years or every two years go to a voting booth and vote conservative.
+And it's just not realistic to expect people who are immersed in that aspect of our culture to every four years or every two years go to a voting booth and vote conservative.

-And Nordlinger was writing about that too.
+And Nordlinger was writing about that, too.

 That's one of his points here.

-So, John Stewart, Saturday Night Live, Bill Maher, they all say that Bush is stupid, a criminal, uh Cheney's a monster, Palin's a bimbo, and the country apparently follows.
+So Jon Stewart, Saturday Night Live, Bill Maher, they all say that Bush is stupid, a criminal.

 They say that Palin can never make a comeback.

-Now, and by the way, this is a key point here because Mr. Clavin's actually exactly right, and that's the point.
+Now, and by the way, this is a key point here because Mr. Clavin's exactly right, and that's the point.

 The point of this piece, which we're getting to here in a minute, why are so many Republicans falling in line with the templates set by the left on our people?